tmgthb/Autonomous-Agents/README.md

 [SURVEYFORGE: On the Outline Heuristics, Memory-Driven Generation, and Multi-dimensional Evaluation for Automated Survey Writing](https://arxiv.org/abs/2503.04629v1)

-- SURVEYFORGE: introduces an automated survey writing framework, with Heuristic Outline Generation-stage (outline generator), SANA (scholar agent), and Content Generation-stage (content creation phase), leveraging Paper Database (article database), Survey Database (outline database), TOPIC Database (topic information), Literature Database (literature repository), Multimodal Large Language Models (text processing model), Embodied AI (embodiment AI), AI for Science (scientific AI), RAG (retrieval augmentation), LLM (content model), and LLM-Parallel (parallel content generation) to produce Final Survey (final paper) from Input Topic (user research area) and evaluate using Survey Benchmark (evaluation dataset) during Refinement & Evaluation (survey improvement phase).
+- SURVEYFORGE: introduces an automated survey writing framework, with Heuristic Outline Generation-stage (outline generator), SANA (scholar agent), and Content Generation-stage (content creation phase), leveraging Paper Database (article database), Survey Database (outline database), TOPIC Database (topic information), Literature Database (literature repository), Multimodal LLMs (text processing model), Embodied AI (embodiment AI), AI for Science (scientific AI), RAG (retrieval augmentation), LLM (content model), and LLM-Parallel (parallel content generation) to produce Final Survey (final paper) from Input Topic (user research area) and evaluate using Survey Benchmark (evaluation dataset) during Refinement & Evaluation (survey improvement phase).
 - This framework employs a two-stage process, first generating a detailed outline using heuristic learning from existing surveys and relevant literature, then populating the outline with content retrieved and refined by a memory-driven scholar navigation agent, ensuring both structural coherence and high-quality references.
 - SURVEYFORGE aims to bridge the quality gap between human-written and AI-generated surveys by focusing on outline quality, reference relevance, and content coherence, demonstrating improved performance over existing automated survey generation methods and setting a new benchmark for quality and reliability in this domain.